Touring

 Description

-Beautiful nature, small medieval towns, the scent of pine trees, excellent local food and wine, welcoming locals and the warm sea – Istria is truly a feast for the senses.
-And the best way of exploring Istria is, of course, on a bike.
+Meet Istria, the perfect spot for your next cycling adventure.
+Beautiful nature, small medieval towns, the scent of pine trees, excellent local food and wine, welcoming locals and the warm sea – it’s a true feast for the senses.

 This easy cycling tour is suitable for everybody, including families.
-For the more eager cyclists, there is always enough time to explore other local routes throughout the cycling holidays.
+For the more eager cyclists, there is always enough time to explore other local routes throughout the whole tour.

 Highlights